Create an agent conversation

 system_prompt which is fixed at conversation creation time.

-catalog you want for that run.
+for that run.

 Optional human-readable label for your own use (logs, dashboards).
 The model never sees this.